ericchapman80/choreboard/docs/SCRIPTS.md

-# 🧰 Choreboard Automation Scripts
+# 🧑‍💻 Choreboard Automation Scripts

-This document details all the Google Apps Script automations used in the Choreboard system.
-These scripts enable dynamic sheet creation, weekly resets, and integration with Google Forms.
+This document details all Google Apps Script automations used in the Choreboard system.
+These scripts enable dynamic sheet creation, weekly resets, form integration, and more.
+For setup walkthroughs, see [`SHEET_AUTOCREATE.md`](./SHEET_AUTOCREATE.md).

 ---

-## 🚀 `createChoreboardSheet.gs`
+## 📜 Script: `buildChoreboardSheet.gs`

 Initializes and structures the entire Choreboard Google Sheet with tabs, sample data, validations, and guidance.